Aurora

 End of the Aurora Annual Conference 2025 |

-Jean-Luc Dubois-Randé serving as President of Université Paris-Est Créteil (UPEC) since 2018.
+Jean-Luc Dubois-Randé has been President of Université Paris-Est Créteil (UPEC) since 2018.
 A medical doctor specialised in cardiology, he is a university professor at UPEC and a hospital practitioner in cardiology at Henri-Mondor Hospital since 1994.
 He also served as Dean of the Faculty of Medicine at UPEC from 2010 to 2018 and was President of the Conference of Deans of Medicine in France from 2016 to 2018.
 Jean-Luc’s passion for medicine was further reinforced when he became Head of the Cardiology Department at Henri-Mondor Hospital since 2000.
 In addition, Jean-Luc Dubois-Randé has been the President of the Digital University in Health and Sports (UNESS) since 2020, and President of the UPEC Foundation since 2021.

 Dr. Ramon Puras